Historical churches of Kerala are a living testimony of the peaceful co-existence of multiple religions in a small area.

 This popular Kerala tourism destination is located at a distance of 10 kilometers from the city of Cochin.
 The Edapally church is dedicated to St. George and is the oldest church in Kerala after the churches founded by St. Thomas.
 You can see a bigger cathedral beside the older church which was constructed to accommodate the growing number of followers.
 There is a well of water in the premises of the church which is considered to have healing properties.
 The water level of the well also mysteriously stays at a constant two meters below the ground level throughout the year.
 The main festival of the church begins around 23rd April every year with the Litany and High Mass and multitude of devotees and tourists alike witness the 10-day event which includes a grand procession of the St. George’s statue.

 Also known as St. Mary’s Orthodox Syrian Church or the Niranam Pally, this significant Kerala tourism site is one of the churches founded by St. Thomas.
 A parish under the Malankara Orthodox Syrian Church, the original building was renovated multiple times, most recently in the year 2000.
 The church contains a huge Granite Holy Cross, the Golden Cross and the relics of Sr. Thomas.
-The Niranam village is also beautiful; located at the confluence of the Manimala and Pampa Rivers, So plan a vacation for your awesome experience.
+The Niranam village is also beautiful; located at the confluence of the Manimala and Pampa Rivers, So make a travel itinerary for your awesome experience.

 These historical churches of Kerala are a living testimony of the peaceful co-existence of multiple religions in a small area.
 Along with the abundant natural beauty, religious harmony makes Kerala tourism a peaceful and tranquil experience.